Language

 Contact Us

-We’re working with the leadership team at Memorial Healthcare System to keep their hospitals, emergency rooms, doctors, and other facilities and clinicians in our networks of participating providers.
+Negotiating with hospital systems is a regular part of our business.
+For months we have been in discussions with the executive leadership team at Memorial Healthcare System to try and keep their hospitals, emergency rooms, physicians, and other facilities and clinicians in our network of participating providers.

 Working on your behalf